itsthemobb/wiretapp/README.md

     - Import `WiretappTest`
     - Inherit your XCUITest with `WiretappBaseTestCase`
 4. Drag and drop the responses inside your `-recorded` folder under a new directory structure inside `MockResponses` a directory named according to your test scenario
-    - Example for a test case `test_LoginSuccessful` inside inside `LoginTests`, the directory would be `MockResponses/LoginTests/LoginSuccessful`
+    - Example for a test case `test_LoginSuccessful` inside `LoginTests`, the directory would be `MockResponses/LoginTests/LoginSuccessful`

-Run the test case and it should be running off of the mock JSON responses inside the mock responses folder!
+Run the test case and it should be running off of the mock JSON responses inside the mock responses folder! 🍾

-You can tweak the `status` code and modify the `response` data in the JSON files to simulate different scenarios for your tests.
+You can tweak the `status` code and modify the `response` data in the JSON files to simulate different scenarios ( error cases ie. 404 / 400 / etc ) for your tests!